Delitefully/DiscordLists/README.md

 * `MEMBER_LIST_DISABLED` - Hides the member list sidebar.

+* `MEMBER_PROFILES` — Allows members to customize their avatar, banner and bio for that server.

 * `MEMBER_VERIFICATION_GATE_ENABLED` - Has member verification gate enabled, requiring new users to pass the verification gate before interacting with the server.

 * `MONETIZATION_ENABLED` — Allows the server to set a team in dev portal to cash out ticketed stage payouts